-This sauerkraut recipe has become my staple, my “go-to” kraut.
+This sauerkraut recipe has become the most popular recipe on this site and for good reason.
+It has become my staple, my “go-to” kraut.
 It’s a very simple ferment to make and comes out very satisfying to the palate.
 I’ve also learned that red cabbage has significantly stronger health-generating capacities than green cabbage.
 Aside from having 6-8x the vitamin C equivalent of green cabbage and powerful probiotic content, the deep color of red cabbage reflects a strong concentration of anthocyanin polyphenols, which have health benefits including anti-inflammatory and antioxidant capacities.
 Cabbage, especially in its raw fermented form is also revered by some as beneficial in supporting the treatment of ulcers and other stomach and digestive related issues.

 Although I’ve been vacillating as to whether to call this fermentation recipe purple cabbage sauerkraut or red cabbage sauerkraut, one thing is clear from my perspective, it’s delicious!

 Sauerkraut made with Red Cabbage is far superior in my opinion.
 It's healthier and certainly more pleasing to the eye.

 - 2 heads red cabbage (approximately 5 pounds)

 - 2 1/2 tablespoons sea salt.
 Use 1 Tablespoon salt for each 2 pounds of cabbage)

 - Clean the cabbage - Begin by removing the outer leaves of the cabbage it they are looking a little sketchy.
 If they look fine, you should at least wash them off a little to remove potential contaminants.

 - Slice the cabbage - I prefer to cut it in fat ribbons about 3/8 – 1/2″ wide.
 No need to grate it.
 I compost the dense nub that remains at it’s base.